adeelarif/FoodProject/startbootstrap-business-casual-gh-pages/README.md

-Hello Every one, Our project required us to utilize two APIs and inject it within a website so the API data comes out good.
+Hello Every one, Our project required us to utilize two APIs.
+We have used the following APIs: Recipe Puppy and Google Maps.

 For our template we used the following:
 # [Start Bootstrap](http://startbootstrap.com/) - [Business Casual](http://startbootstrap.com/template-overviews/business-casual/)